CaroleLeCrac/Projet-Info-2024/README.md

 - modify/add students to the database
 - modify/add TD groups to the database

-This project is coded in Javascript, HTML and CSS.
+This project is coded in Javascript, TypeScript, HTML and CSS.

-The front-end is coded with Vue.js and the back-end is coded with Node.js.
-The front-end code can be found in the GestionAbsencesFront document.
-The back-end is yet to be coded.

 Diagrams fo the database, as well as other documents such as the decomposition of the website, can be found in the Visuals document.

-## Project Setup
+## Front-end Setup
+The front-end is coded with Vue.js.
+The front-end code is located in the `./GestionAbsencesFront/` directory.

 ```sh
 npm install